June 21, 2026/11 min read

 That one sign saves every new client from hardcoded setup.

-The authorization server has its own metadata too.
+The badge desk has its own map

 TEXT